Vaishaal/blog/_posts/2016-7-13-matrix-inequality.markdown

 In this post I will walk through a concrete application of [a matrix equality](http://people.eecs.berkeley.edu/~stephentu/blog/matrix-analysis/2016/06/03/matrix-inverse-equality.html) to speed up the training process of a simple image classification pipeline.

-**Note: I have some pseudo-code snippets in this post, but I have omitted details on making this method fast and practical, I will address these practical concerns and provide code in a follow up post**
+__**Note: I have pseudo-code snippets in this post, but I have omitted some practical implementation details.
+I will address these concerns and provide a concrete implementation in a follow up post**__

 #### Background
 I have a relatively small collection of blurry images (32 x 32 rgb pixels) from the cifar data set (50,000 images) from each of 10 classes.
 The task is to build a